Icy4563/Surface-Notes/README.md

 # Changelog:

+#1.3:
+added a more robust notification system, a simple clock and a file scanner, to check for existing .txt files in the same folder
+(use "//clock" or "//scan")

 # v1.2:
 added security features, to prevent arbitrary code execution for notifications, added a file-name checker to prevent illegal windows file names and a notification system to more cleanly show any errors or basic info, also made sure that //overwrite will only show the latest time-stamp